 - Use a broad-spectrum sunscreen with an SPF of 30 or higher to protect against UVB and UVA.

-- Reapply sunscreen regularly, particularly if you are swimming, sweating a lot or after towelling yourself dry.
+- Reapply sunscreen regularly, particularly if you are swimming, or sweating a lot, or after towelling yourself dry.

 - Use plenty of sunscreen.
 At the very least, six full teaspoons are needed to cover the body of an average adult.